qrzn23/min/wip/magick/content.md

 have done in the preparation.

-2. In this book it is spoken of the Sephiroth, and the Paths, of Spirits and Conjurations ; of Gods, Spheres, Planes, and many other things which may or may not exist.
+2. In this book it is spoken of the Sephiroth, and the Paths, of Spirits and Conjurations; of Gods, Spheres, Planes, and many other things which may or may not exist.

 It is immaterial whether they exist or not.
 By doing certain